lianastaskevica/documentation/introduction.md

 The first time you open a page, browser caches all its **static** assets: scripts (JS), styles (CSS) and uses markdown (HTML) returned from the server to display the content of the page.
 The next time you visit the same website (e.g., going from product listing page (PLP) to product description page (PDP)) the browser fetches (loads) only HTML and reuses **browser** cached assets to display content.
 This means that to render the page (draw the content) it requires to request the HTML from a server.

 The HTML content is cached on the server.
-This means that for same page (e.g., PDP) the server will generate the HTML only once.
-Generating HTML on the server is called SSR (Server-side rendering).
+This means that for the same page (e.g., PDP) the server will generate the HTML only once.
+Generating the HTML on the server is called SSR (Server-side rendering).
 While generating, the server might use multiple entities - in database defined information sources (product information, user information, category, etc.).
 M2 is smart, it can **automatically** invalidate (purge, flush) specific HTML page caches on demand - when the entity information was changed (e.g., the product name was changed => related category and product page caches must be flushed).
 This mechanism is called "Full Page Cache".

 ### What is the problem of such solution?